 In Tudor Times dentistry changed little and a visit to a Tudor dentist would be painful!
 In Europe the first textbook on dentistry was published in Germany in 1530.
-Furthermore during the 17th century some barber-surgeons began to specialise in dentistry.
+Furthermore during the 17th century some barber-surgeons began to specialize in dentistry.
 Gradually dentistry became separated from surgery.
 The first English textbook on dentistry was published in 1685.
 It was called The Operator for the Teeth.

 In the Middle Ages some people cleaned their teeth by chewing twigs.
 Others made toothpaste from things like crushed eggshells.
 However there were no toothbrushes.
 The Chinese invented the toothbrush in 1498 but they took a long time to reach Europe.
-Toothbrushes were introduced into England in the late 17th century.
+Toothbrushes were introduced into England in the mid 17th century.

 In the 18th century dentistry became more scientific.
 In 1728 a French dentist called Pierre Fauchard published a book called The Surgeon Dentist.
 In 1771 an Englishman called John Hunter published a book called The Natural History of the Human Teeth.